-1.A.
-Describe how the project will improve mobility infrastructure and services for vulnerable populations (including improved transportation access to health services) as defined in the Adopted 2020-2023 TIP Policy:
+1. Describe how the project will improve mobility infrastructure and services for vulnerable populations (including improved transportation access to health services).

 An accessible, hard surface Upper Trail and nature-based Lower Trail with observation areas will improve mobility infrastructure for everyone, especially more vulnerable populations such as seniors, youth, and individuals with disabilities.
-Addressing mobility issues for everyone, especially our most vulnerable populations, are priorities for EPRD and the Denver Region alike, as discussed in detail in response to Question A.1.
+Addressing mobility issues for everyone, especially our most vulnerable populations, are priorities for EPRD and Jeffco alike, as discussed in detail in response to Question A.1.
+Jeffco has the largest population of residents 60-and-older in the state, and nearly 10% of Jeffco's population has a disability.
+Jefferson County White Paper on Human Services Transportation (2014).

 This project's primary impact for mobility and access will be to make outdoor recreation experiences and close-in local attractions more accessible and increase usage for vulnerable populations.
 Estimated weekend daily trail usage by vulnerable populations is 109 users per day, or 25% of all trail users.
 Based on user tallies conducted in February 2019, estimated annual trail usage by youth, seniors, and members of the disabled population is about 14,000 per year.
 See Tallies at Att 8.